Commit-Boost/commit-boost-client/docs/docs/developing/commit-module.md

 ## Requesting signatures
 At its core the Signer Module simply provides a signature on a 32-byte data digest.
-The signatures are currently provided with either the validator keys (BLS) or a proxy key (also BLS) for a given validator key, both on the [builder domain](https://github.com/Commit-Boost/commit-boost-client/blob/main/crates/common/src/signature.rs#L88-L96).
-Eventually we plan to support [alternative](https://github.com/Commit-Boost/commit-boost-client/issues/20) signing schemes, too.
+The signatures are currently provided with either the validator keys (BLS) or a proxy key (BLS or ECDSA) for a given validator key, both on the [builder domain](https://github.com/Commit-Boost/commit-boost-client/blob/main/crates/common/src/signature.rs#L88-L96).

 In the example we use `TreeHash`, already used in the CL, to create the digest from a custom struct:
 ```rust